 The thing I found interesting was the feedback we got.
 We met a very young lady who related to us at one meeting and would pass the message along.
 Another meeting was a phone call, and we barely got a response.
 In our last meeting, we had the most questions, which was nice since I was in a meeting with seasoned, knowledgeable advocates.

 Alliance for Headache Disorders Advocacy Asks

-Suppose you’d like to review the full ‘asks’ you need to learn more about alliance advocacy.
+Suppose you’d like to review the full ‘asks’ you need to learn more about go here.
 Remember, I’m not an expert, and just summarizing.
 We are asking for 2 things.
 Well, one thing…appropriations, but for 2 reasons.